arjun2733/Depression-Detector/README.md

 # Depression-Detector
-A multi staged mechanism to assist in the depression detection process.
+A multi staged mechanism to assist in the depression detection process.(hack)